Frequently Asked Questions

 How do I get to the Ward Tour using public transportation?

 The closest PATH station to the start at City Hall is at Grove street, just a few blocks away.
 Both the WTC and 33rd Street PATH lines stop there.
-PATH map and timetable
+Sunday PATH scheuldes

-If you are coming by light rail, the Harismus Cove, Harborside, and Exchange Place stations are all within an easy bike ride away.
+If you are coming by light rail, the Harismus Cove, Harborside, and Exchange Place stations are all an easy bike ride from the start.
 Light rail map

 I'll need to drive to the event.
 Is there parking available?